Questions to Consider Before Contacting a Mesothelioma Lawyer

 Workers’ compensation claims are filed through an employer.
 A worker cannot file a WC through asbestos manufacturers, suppliers, or contractors, although mesothelioma lawsuits can be filed against those entities.
 Workers’ compensation cannot be filed with the asbestos trusts.

-Military veterans who developed mesothelioma as a result of their service are likely eligible for veterans benefits.
+Military veterans who developed the disease as a result of their service are likely eligible for veterans’ benefits.
 A mesothelioma lawyer explains what benefits and compensation amounts are available to veterans or surviving dependent family members of a veteran who died due to asbestos exposure.

-5. What is the difference between a mesothelioma claim and a lawsuit?
+5. What’s the difference between a claim and a lawsuit?

 A mesothelioma claim may only involve claims filed with asbestos trusts, or it may also involve filing a lawsuit in a court of law that hears cases on victims who did not receive fair compensation for damages.
 Lawyers work with victims who will decide what is most appropriate.

-6. What evidence is required to file a mesothelioma lawsuit?
+6. What evidence is required to file a lawsuit?

 Evidence needs to be collected when victims initiate legal action.
-A mesothelioma attorney collects the proper evidence needed to prove that exposure to asbestos resulted in an illness.
+An attorney can collect the proper evidence needed to prove that exposure to asbestos resulted in illness.

-7. What if I never worked for an asbestos company but have mesothelioma?
+7. What if I’ve never worked for an asbestos company but have mesothelioma?

-People who are diagnosed with mesothelioma but did not work in the presence of asbestos still have the opportunity for compensation, since they generally have some kind of provable exposure once the case is thoroughly investigated.
+People who are diagnosed with the disease but didn’t work in the presence of asbestos still have the opportunity for compensation, since they generally have some kind of provable exposure once the case is thoroughly investigated.
 A qualified attorney will be able to help determine the source of the asbestos and hold the liable parties responsible by collecting evidence and witnesses.